StackStorm/st2docs/docs/source/reference/action_output_streaming.rst

 In case your actions produce a lot of output, enabling real-time output streaming for each action execution can result a lot of data being passed around and stored in the database.
-This data is stored in special write ahead only database collections ( ``action_execution_stdout_output_d_b``, ``action_execution_stderr_output_d_b``).
+This data is stored in special write ahead database collections (``action_execution_stdout_output_d_b``, ``action_execution_stderr_output_d_b``).

-In case you encounter performance issues or those two collections / database grows too large, you are encouraged to enable periodic garbage collection.
+Because of that, garbage collection is enabled by default for execution stdout and stderr objects

-Each output object belongs to a particular execution so by default, they are deleted as part of executions and related objects purge when ``garbagecollector.action_executions_ttl`` config option is set.
+- they are deleted automatically after 7 days.

-If for some reason, you want to delete output objects, but not parent execution objects themselves (e.g. you care about action execution metadata, but not about the action execution output objects itself), you can achieve that by setting ``garbagecollector.action_executions_output_ttl`` config option.
+If you want to disable garbage collection for those objects (unwise) or change the default TTL either increase or decrease it), you can do that by setting ``garbagecollector.action_executions_ttl`` config option.
+This option is TTL in days and setting it to ``0`` disables garbage collection.

 For more information on setting up garbage collection, please refer to please refer to the :doc:`Purging Old Operational Data </troubleshooting/purging_old_data>` documentation page.